sahiltyagi4/old_blog/_posts/2016-07-09-hadoop_setup.md

 	 vim /etc/hostname
 	 ```

-- Change all instances of the current  hostname (Ubuntu-1204-precise-64-minimal) to the Hostname provided by Hetzner and save the file.
+- Change all instances of the current  hostname (Ubuntu-1204-precise-64-minimal) to the Hostname provided and save the file.
 	If everything goes well, you should see an entry in /etc/hosts like the one shown below.
 	xxx.xxx.xx.xxx 	static.xxx.xxx.xx.xxx.clients.your-server.de